Attacking Cooperative Multi-Agent Reinforcement Learning by Adversarial Minority Influence: Method

-In this case, $\lambda$ represents a hyperparameter that balances the trade-off between the adversary reward $r^\alpha_t$ and maximizing the influence $I^\alpha_t$ on the victim agents.
-Once more, we compute the advantage function ${A}_{t}^{\alpha}$ using $r^{AMI}_t$ via Generalized Advantage Estimation (GAE) \cite{schulman2015GAE}, and train the adversary policy $\pi_\theta$ employing Proximal Policy Optimization (PPO) \cite{schulman2017ppo}:
+In this case, $\lambda$ is a hyperparameter that balances the trade-off between the adversary reward $r^\alpha_t$ and maximizing the influence $I^\alpha_t$ on the victim agents.
+We define the following Bellman operator $\mathcal B^\alpha$ to update the value function of adversary's policy: